HAYA Joint Programme to Eliminate Violence against Women: PCHR Concludes Five Training Courses for Educational Institutions’ Staff

 This training course is a part of a project conducted in partnership between PCHR and the United Nations Entity for Gender Equality and the Empowerment of Women (UN Women) through the HAYA Joint Programme, funded by the Government of Canada.
 The project aims to develop the knowledge and skills of teachers to contribute to decreasing violence against women, particularly gender-based violence, based on an updated educational methodology promoting human rights.

-At the trainings’ closing ceremony, PCHR Director Raji Sourani praised the collaborative relations and joint cooperation between PCHR and UNRWA’s education sector.
-He added that during the past few years, PCHR conducted dozens of training courses for teachers to provide them with knowledge on human rights in order to contribute to a generation fully cognizant of their rights and freedoms.
-He also stressed the vial role of Palestinian women in the establishment and development of their society especially having made numerous and significant contributions at all levels in this field in the past.
+In conclusion of each training course, PCHR organized a closing ceremony, where ‘Abdul Halim Abu Samrah, Head of PCHR’s Training Unit, praised the collaborative relations and joint cooperation between PCHR and UNRWA’s education sector.
+He added that during the past few years, PCHR conducted dozens of training courses for teachers to provide them with knowledge on human rights in order to contribute to a generation fully aware of their rights and freedoms.

-Mr. Khaled Abu Safiyah, UNRWA Human Rights Monitor, praised the training program and its contribution to raising awareness and capacity building of educational institutions’ staff in working to eliminate violence against women.
-He emphasized that this training course has given them new knowledge.
+Mr. Khaled Abu Safiyah, UNRWA Human Rights Monitor, praised the training program and its contribution to raising awareness and capacity building of educational institutions’ staff in working to provide a safe, stimulating and enriching learning environment by reducing school violence which falls under gender-based violence.

-The participants affirmed that the course covered a variety of relevant topics, and the trainers efficient, varies, and and interactive training methods used in the course shed light on several important topics, all of which served to enhance and develop their professional skills.
+The participants affirmed that the course covered a variety of relevant topics, and the trainers efficient, varied and interactive training methods used in the course shed light on several important topics, all of which served to enhance and develop their professional skills.

 At the end of the ceremony, all participants in the training course were awarded certificates for successfully completed the training program.